-Comprehensive professional development activities include initial teacher preparation and activities that support recruitment for career and technical education teachers, faculty, administrators, and career guidance and academic counselors, especially professional development that:

-- (A) promotes the integration of coherent and rigorous academic content standards and career and technical education curricula, including through opportunities for the appropriate academic and career and technical education teachers to jointly develop and implement curricula and pedagogical strategies, as appropriate; - (B) increases the percentage of teachers that meet teacher certification or licensing requirements; - (C) is high quality, sustained, intensive, and focused on instruction, and increases the academic knowledge and understanding of industry standards, as appropriate, of career and technical education teachers; - (D) encourages applied learning that contributes to the academic and career and technical knowledge of the student; - (E) provides the knowledge and skills needed to work with and improve instruction for special populations; - (F) assists in accessing and utilizing data, including data provided under section 118 of Public Law 109-270, student achievement data, and data from assessments; and (G) promotes integration with professional development activities that the State carries out under title II of the Elementary and Secondary Education Act of 1965 and title II of the Higher Education Act of 1965.
+- 1. Curriculum - Activities related to the development/upgrade of CTE curriculum. - 2.
+Professional Development Activities related to initial teacher preparation and recruitment of CTE teachers, faculty, administrators and career guidance and academic counselors, including those that: - promote the integration of coherent and rigorous academic content standards and CTE curricula, including through opportunities for the appropriate academic and CTE teachers to jointly develop and implement curricula and pedagogical strategies, as appropriate; - increase the percentage of teachers that meet teacher certification or licensing requirements; - are high quality, sustained, intensive, and focused on instruction, and increase the academic knowledge and understanding of industry standards, as appropriate, of CTE teachers; - encourage applied learning that contribute to the academic and career and technical knowledge of the student; - provide the knowledge and skills needed to work with and improve instruction for special populations; - assist in accessing and utilizing data, including data provided under section 118 of Public Law 109-270, student achievement data, and data from assessments; and - promote integration with professional development activities that the State carries out under title II of the Elementary and Secondary Education Act of 1965 and title II of the Higher Education Act of 1965.

-3) Guidance and Counseling - Are activities that:

-- (A) provide access for students (and parents, as appropriate) to information regarding career awareness and planning with respect to an individual's occupational and academic future; and - (B) provide information with respect to career options, financial aid, and postsecondary options, including baccalaureate degree programs.

-4) Instructional Equipment

-Activities are allowable when related to equipment purchased to improve the instruction of selected technical education programs.
-Equipment must be state-of-the-art and purchased to improve technical programs in meeting industry standards.
-Also, owned equipment may be modified or upgraded to meet to meet current business and industry specifications including new or improved teaching aids.

-5) Special Populations - Are activities that:

-- (A) raise the academic performance of special populations students to the level of performance of CTE students; and - (B) prepare special populations for high skill, high wage, or high demand occupations that will lead to self-sufficiency.
+- 3. Guidance and Counseling Activities that provide access for students (and parents, as appropriate) to information about career awareness and planning, career options, financial aid, and postsecondary options, including baccalaureate degree programs. - 4.
+Instructional Equipment Purchases to improve the instruction of selected CTE programs and activities to modify or upgrade existing equipment to meet current industry specifications, including new or improved teaching aids.
+New equipment must be state-of-the-art and purchased to meet industry standards. - 5.
+Special Populations Activities that raise the academic performance of special populations students to the level of performance of CTE students, and that prepare special populations for high skill, high wage, or high demand occupations that will allow them to become self-sufficient. - 6.
+Closing the Gaps by 2015: Closing the Gaps in Success (CTG -Success)

-6) Tech-Prep

-No longer applicable.

-7) Other
+Activities that improve student success and persistence, including but not limited to tutoring,

-Activities are allowable when related to program improvement.
-Evaluation activities, business/industry enrichment, instructional materials, and any other activity not identified above (1-6) should be included in this category.
+CTE counseling, and retention programs.
+Applicants are required to budget a minimum of 15 percent of the total direct costs on CTG -Success. - 7.
+Other Activities related to program improvement, evaluation, business/industry enrichment, instructional materials, and any other activity that is not identified in Grant Activity Titles 1-6. - 8.
+One-Stop Centers Activities related to the operation of One-Stop Centers.

-8) One-Stop Centers

-List Perkins funds allocated to the operations of One-Stop Centers.